 The risk-adjusted operative mortality measures include both in and out of hospital deaths.
 The measures are specified to capture patients that die in the hospital postoperatively, including patients that die 30 days after a surgical procedure.
 The measures also include postoperative deaths that occur after discharge from the hospital but only if they occur within 30 days of a surgical procedure.
-The mortality measures do not capture postoperative deaths that happen after discharge from the hospital if the death occurs more than 30 days after of a surgical procedure.
-The Committee suggested the measures are missing mortalities because deaths that occur after discharge and more than 30 days after surgery are likely related to complications following surgery but are not captured in the STS Adult Cardiac Surgery Database (ACSD).
+The mortality measures do not capture postoperative deaths that happen after discharge from the hospital if the death occurs more than 30 days after a surgical procedure.
+The Committee suggested that the measures are missing mortalities because deaths that occur after discharge and more than 30 days after surgery are likely related to complications following surgery but are not captured in the STS Adult Cardiac Surgery Database (ACSD).

-The developer responded that the number of mortalities the measures are missing, as suggested by the Committee, are quite small.
-The developer also stated that though they are not capturing these data, they do not think it changes the outcomes to any specific degree.
+The developer responded that the number of mortalities that the measures miss is quite small.
+The developers believe that missing a small number of mortalities does not significantly change the measure outcomes.
 The Committee disagreed with the developer about the impact of these data on the measured outcomes.
-The numerators for the mortality measures are small, therefore, adding one or two mortalities to a participant might impact their rating significantly.
-The Committee recommended the developer expands the measures in the future to capture deaths after discharge that occur more than 30 days after surgery.
+The numerators for the mortality measures are small; therefore, adding one or two mortalities to a participant might impact their rating significantly.
+The Committee recommended that the developer expand the measures in the future to capture deaths after discharge that occur more than 30 days after surgery.

-Scientific Acceptability Criterion - Levels of Analysis, Race and Risk-Adjustment, and Score-Level Validity Testing Methodology
+Scientific Acceptability Criterion - Levels of Analysis, Race and Risk Adjustment, and Score-Level Validity Testing Methodology